TStrecha/EndpointsMonitoringService/README.md

 # EndpointsMonitoringService
+This service is used to create monitored endpoints with specific URL and interval.
+The service apon monitored endpoint creation or startup of the service will within the interval keep connecting onto every URL and store the results such as payload and HTTP code.

 ## Running the project
 As IDE, Intellij IDEA is recommended.
 Start by cloning the repository with `git clone https://github.com/TStrecha/EndpointsMonitoringService`.